 As I write now twelve months later, sea ice in the Arctic region has shrunk a dramatic 18% this year to a record low of 3.41m sq km.
 We have in the second decade of this century already exceeded the predictions for Arctic ice melt for the end of the century and are facing huge challenges to the way we currently live our lives.
 There is irrefutable evidence that our economically driven and uncontrollable desire for energy consumption has had a dramatic climatic effect on the way the Arctic region behaves.
 Changes in the Arctic conditions will have a potentially irreversible knock on effect that will threaten our way of life, unless we make some significant changes.

-Depressingly cheap mlb jerseys the new race to explore the Arctic and extract its resources for economic gain is on.
+Depressingly the new race to explore the Arctic and extract its resources for economic gain is on.
 ‘Lets go up there and drill for oil’ Alphabets is the cry of Shell and others.
 There is no more perfect indictment of our failure to seriously address one of the greatest threats to humanity.

 Who are the real monsters of the Arctic as we move from fiction to the future?